HarryFindlay03/covid_dashboard/README.md

 ![Image showing config_EXAMPLE.json](https://user-images.githubusercontent.com/46387503/143605914-9ffb4a3e-c676-4370-a0a4-d214c6324ac1.png)

-Before this code will work we have to do a few things we have to do...
+Before this code will work we have to do a few things...

 1. Navigate to https://newsapi.org, the webpage should look something like this